 Over time, what you need or want might change and that’s fine, as long as you are making your health and wellbeing a priority amid all the other demands on your time and energy.
 As leaders, we can also lead by example and encourage our teams to take care of themselves, too.

 When you think about it seriously, what is your resistance to the idea of leadership self-care based on?
 What would it take to change your outlook?
 What can you do to integrate strategies that improve your health and well-being into your current routine?
-How can you take steps right now to make time for yourself?
+How can you take steps right now to make time for your leadership development?